spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/1-debugging-stream-apps.md

     E --> |No| E
 ```

-Sinks obtain data from an input channel and do something with it (such as storing the that data in an external repository).
+Sinks obtain data from an input channel and do something with it (such as storing that data in an external repository).
 Ensure that the proper class level annotation (`@EnableBinding(Sink.class)`) is present and that the handler method is implemented.
 The handler method should use an output channel of `Source.INPUT`.